Wraithware/jakes-game-of-life/README.md

 - The object of the simulation is to evolve solutions to Boolean logic gates in order to produce food and procreate
 - The output of gates are not only high and low but low and highs of variable intensity measured in voltage; the higher the voltage, the more food is produced, extending the life of "creatures"
 - There are not only one solution to gates and thus food production but also
+- Block colors have meanings:
+  - red:    dying
+  - green:  food
+  - black:  life or life-like entity
+  - gray:   protolife construct (may turn into creature)